aeszyman/ARTH312/bibliography.md

 Rowe, Nina. _The Jew, the Cathedral and the Medieval City: Synagoga and Ecclesia in the Thirteenth Century_.
 Cambridge; New York: Cambridge University Press, 2011.

+Rudolph, Conrad.
+"Inventing the Exegetical Stained-Glass Window: Suger, Hugh, and a New Elite Art." _The Art Bulletin_ 43.4 (December 2011): 399-422,

 Ruys, Juanita Feros. _Demons in the Middle Ages_.
 Kalamazoo, Michigan: Medieval Institute Publications, 2017.

 Strickland, Debra Higgs.
 "Edward I, Exodus, and England on the Hereford World Map." _Speculum_ 93.2 (2018): 420-469.